 Endsleigh is today still acknowledged as one of the finest landscape projects in the British Isles.
-Wyatville's Dairy Dell and Swiss Cottage each embody the pinnacle of Picturesque theory, enhanced as it is by the history and loving relationship of one of England's great Regency families.
-Anyone who visits Endsleigh, is left in little doubt that this 'sequestered' place was the result of a great love for place and each other on the part of its owners, happily augmented by the Picturesque designs of two of the nineteenth century's most eminent practitioners, Wyatville and Repton.
+Wyatville's Swiss Cottage represents the pinnacle of Picturesque theory, enhanced as it is by the history and loving relationship of one of England's great Regency families.
+Anyone who visits Endsleigh, is left in little doubt that this 'sequestered' place was the result of a great love affair, augmented by the Picturesque designs of two of the nineteenth century's most eminent practitioners, Wyatville and Repton.